 It is estimated that, on average, there are around six potholes per mile on council-controlled roads in England and Wales.

-The FOI was sent to all of England's 185 county and district councils, but only 81 provided a response.
-From those that provided data, there were a reported 556,658 potholes in England in the financial year of 2021/22- a figure that would be far higher if all 185 county and district councils had fulfilled the FOI request.
+The FOI request was sent to all of England's 185 county and district councils, with 81 providing a response.
+Of these, 556,658 potholes were reported in England in the financial year of 2021/22 - a figure that would be far higher if every councils had provided data.

 What's more, between 2022 and 2023, 1.4 million potholes were filled in England and Wales - down from 1.7 million the year before.